dkelly255/PP4-Fantasy-Football-Centre/README.md

 - The Automated testing of the poll app is based heavily on the [Official Django Documentation's](https://docs.djangoproject.com/en/4.0/intro/tutorial05/) automated testing tutorials

 ## Media
-- The site background image was sourced from [Pexels](https://www.pexels.com/photo/close-up-view-of-system-hacking-5380618/) and is free to use with no attribution required
+- The site `background image` was sourced from [Pexels](https://www.pexels.com/photo/close-up-view-of-system-hacking-5380618/) and is free to use with no attribution required
-- The "What is Django" article content was sourced from both the [Official Django Website](https://www.djangoproject.com/), as well as the [Django Wikipedia Page](https://en.wikipedia.org/wiki/Django_(web_framework))
+- The `Default Article` image was also sourced from [Pexels](https://www.pexels.com/photo/person-holding-smartphone-while-using-laptop-1181244/) and is free to use with no attribution required
+- The site fonts were taken from [Google Fonts](https://fonts.google.com/)
+- All `Icons`, including the `Favicon` used throughout the site were sourced from [FontAwesome](https://fontawesome.com/)